enewen0324/microchip-HW2/README.md

 <!-- - LED_L2R(Pn)
 - LED_R2L(Pn)
 - LED_costum_switch(Pn,pattarn1,pattarn2) -->
+- short_pause()
-- short_pause() //total pause time is #FFH cycle
+    - total pause time is #FFH cycle
+- long_pause()
-- long_pause()  //total pause time is #FFH*FFH cycle
+    - total pause time is #FFH*FFH cycle
+- custom_pause(time1,time2)
-- custom_pause(time1,time2) //total pause time is time1*time2 cycle
+    - total pause time is time1*time2 cycle
+- PUSH_ALL()
-- PUSH_ALL() //Wrong ,dont use it.
+    - Wrong ,dont use it.
 If you are interested in why, you can try to call this api
+- POP_ALL()
-- POP_ALL() //Wrong ,dont use it.
+    - Wrong ,dont use it.
 If you are interested in why, you can try to call this api
 ## QUICK START
 ![](https://i.imgur.com/dnFPcQk.png)
 in phase1